enduracode/enterprise-web-library/Documentation/Guides/GettingStarted.md

 	*	The `Library` project, which contains configuration files, provider classes (which allow parts of EWL's behavior to be customized), and a `GlobalInitializer` class (which gives you a place to initialize static fields when your system starts up). `Library` should also be the home of most of your "business logic" and anything else that you would reuse across multiple applications in your system.
 Right now your system only contains a single web app, but as it grows, you may need another web app or a different type of application, e.g. a Windows service.

-	*	The `Web Site` project, which references `Library` and will contain your pages and other resources.
+	*	The `Website` project, which references `Library` and will contain your pages and other resources.

 	More information on this is available from our developers; please [ask for help in the forum](https://community.enterpriseweblibrary.org/).

-5. Run the `Web Site` project.
+5. Run the `Website` project.
 If you see a page that says "The page you requested is no longer available", everything is working and you can begin building your system.

 ## Adding a database